ween3654/Advanced_Aanlytics-MADT8101/section1.2_Customer_Sing_View/week2.md

 ⚡ The customer single view has been prepared.
 Here are breakdown of the columns: * CUST_CODE: Unique customer code

-SPEND_sum: Total amount spent by the customer
+SPEND_sum: Total amount spent by the customer <br>
-SPEND_mean: Average amount spent by the customer per shopping trip
+SPEND_mean: Average amount spent by the customer per shopping trip <br>
-QUANTITY_sum: Total quantity of items purchased by the customer
+QUANTITY_sum: Total quantity of items purchased by the customer <br>
-QUANTITY_mean: Average quantity of items purchased by the customer per shopping trip
+QUANTITY_mean: Average quantity of items purchased by the customer per shopping trip <br>
-NUM_SHOP_TRIPS: Number of shopping trips made by the cusotmer
+NUM_SHOP_TRIPS: Number of shopping trips made by the cusotmer <br>

 ## Part3: Customer Segmentaion using K-means